 3. You still can play notes with your index and ring finger, once you start playing more complicated chords.

 In truth, you don’t have to play chords this way, you can use any fingers you like or whatever feels comfortable, but any other way is usually considered incorrect and may make it more difficult as you progress down the line.
 For more reading on techniques like this, check out our article on arpeggios.

 So, what about the left hand?
 What does the left hand do, exactly?

-The left hand is used to provide accompaniment to whatever the right hand is playing.
-If the right hand is playing a melody, for example, the left hand could play chords, bass notes and or bass lines.
-A simple, fun exercise for beginners is to play bass notes in your left hand while you play chords in your right.
+The left hand is used to accompany whatever the right hand is playing.
+If the right hand is playing a melody, for example, the left hand could play chords, bass notes, and or bass lines.
+A simple, fun exercise for beginners in learning piano finger placement is to play bass notes in your left hand while you play chords in your right.
 If we are playing in C, play your C chord with your right hand, and in your left hand, play another C an octave or two below the chord at the same time.
 It is simple to do and it sounds great!

-It takes a while to get comfortable moving your hands and fingers independently across the keyboard in this way, but you will soon get used to it.
+It takes a while to get comfortable with the placement on the piano when moving your hands and fingers independently across the keyboard in this way, but you will soon get used to it and the chords.

 You can think about learning advanced chords after you are comfortable with the basic chords.
 The truth is, ‘advanced’ chords aren’t advanced, they are just variations and extensions of the basic major and minor chords you learn.
 Learning these chords is a natural progression in your music education.

 Advanced chords can bring more ‘colors’ and ‘shades’ to your music.
 Some ‘advanced’ chords you will come across include extended chords like the seventh and ninth chords.
 These are major or minor chords with either the 7th note added to the basic chord, or the 9th note added.
 The ninth note is just the note in the next octave.
 Advanced music theory concepts can explain why we call this the ninth note.
 It goes beyond the scope of this article, though.